 Many employers provide group disability coverage as an incentive or benefit to employees.
 The specifics of each LTD plan will vary, but benefit periods are often payable until age 60 with a capped maximum benefit payment of 60 percent of income up to specified dollar limit per month.
 This is a benefit that you want to opt-in to during your employer’s open enrollment season.

 5: You have no coverage

 Knowing what amount of coverage you need is hard.
 It’s even more difficult to justify purchasing individual disability income insurance or group long-term disability insurance if you feel that you have enough savings to get you through the short term if you were to become disabled.
 However, this may be a short-sighted way to look at disability coverage.
 Having some level of disability insurance or other protections in place in case you’re confronted with a worst-case scenario can offer some peace of mind.

 It’s impossible to know how long a disability could impact your earning potential.
 It’s possible that an illness or injury could completely alter your ability to work for the rest of your life.
 You may be physically disabled and unable to do a physically-intensive job, or you may experience an illness or disabling accident that alters your ability to see, type or sit for extended periods of time.
 This type of disability could morph into a bigger, long-term concern.

-It’s not unusual for people to think that having a well-padded savings account is enough to offset the risks of disability, but this is a risky assumption.
+It’s not unusual for people to think that having well-padded savings is enough to offset the risks of disability, but this is a risky assumption.
 If you’re dealing with a long-term disability, you may be facing hefty medical bills, costs associated with making your home (or lifestyle) accessible, and more.
 Disability insurance helps to add an extra layer of protection for you and your family.
 You can also add a short term disability insurance policy for even more protection, including Haven Simple, offered by Haven Life.

 What impacts the cost of disability insurance?